stdevelopr/cescwork/README.md

 Collaborators are welcome.

-This is being built in Django.
+This is being built in Python 3.6.5 with Django.
 Learn it here: https://www.djangoproject.com/